GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **-i**\ *columns* option allows you to specify which
-input file data columns to use and in what order.
+input file physical data columns to use and in what order.
 By default, GMT will
 read all the data columns in the file, starting with the first column
 (0).
-Using **-i** modifies that process.
+Using **-i** modifies that process and reads in a logical record based
+on columns from the physical record.
 For instance, to use the 4th,
 7th, and 3rd data column as the required *x,y,z* to
 :doc:`blockmean` you would specify
 **-i**\ 3,6,2 (since 0 is the first column).
 The chosen data columns